As you know, allergies can be very annoying and they seem to always pop up at the worst moment.

 For added measure, it’s also good to place an air purifier that has a HEPA filter in your home.
 This device is designed to exchange dirty air with clean air on a constant basis.
 Many people have found this to be the best defense against airborne allergens and have made dramatic improvements in their health.

-You can find out more about what features to look for in an allergy air purifier for your home here.
+You can find out more about what features to look for in the best allergy air purifier for the home.

 Rinse or Spray with a Saline Solution

 If you suffer from seasonal allergies then rinsing or spraying your nasal passage with a saline solution can really help.

 This natural seasonal allergy relief method has been used by people for centuries and many swear by it.

 Also known as “nasal irrigation,” this method works great for treating nasal drainage, sneezing, dryness, and congestion.
 The theory is that you use a saline solution to flush out your sinuses and allergens that get stuck inside your nasal lining.

 There are a number of devices on the market to help with this at home procedure, including Neti Pots, nasal syringes, and bottle sprayers.
 However, the process and end result are the same.